Corporate Governance Report

 The effectiveness of the internal control systems and procedures are monitored by the Management.
 The Board acknowledges that it is responsible for the overall internal control framework, but recognises that no cost effective internal control system will preclude all errors and irregularities, as a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.

-For 9M2020, the Board has also received written assurance from the CEO and the Financial Controller that:
+For FY2022, the Board has also received written assurance from the CEO and the Financial Controller that:

 Principle 10: The Board has an Audit Committee (“AC”) which discharges its duties objectively.

 Currently, the AC comprises three (3) Non-Executive Directors, all of whom including the Chairman of the AC are independent.
+At least two members, including the Chairman of the AC, have recent and relevant accounting or related ﬁnancial management expertise or experience.
 The Chairman of the AC is not a substantial shareholder of the Company or directly associated with any substantial shareholder of the Company.

 The members of the AC are as follows: